igrowbeards/homebrew/RPG.md

   atrocious / scared stiff  | -5

   During character creation you _must_ take at least one weakness, but may optionally take 5 more levels.
-  You may increase a skill by one level for each of the optional weakness levels you take.
+  You may increase a talent by one level for each of the optional weakness levels you take.

   The above are just examples.
 Players or GMs may come up with other forms of weaknesses, and that is encouraged.